API keys + auth

 Key metadata

-Every key carries metadata, including reserved permission labels and a plan tier.
-You don't configure the storage layout yourself — the dashboard mints the account/site key during signup and site creation, then shows it on the Sites and Settings screens.
+Every key carries metadata, including permission labels and a plan tier.
+You don't configure the storage layout yourself — the dashboard mints the account key during signup and a dedicated key when you create a mobile/server property, then shows it on the Sites and Settings screens.
 For reference, the key metadata stored by the collector looks like this:

 {